 EVA International is Ireland’s Biennial of Contemporary Art.
 EVA leads in the commissioning and curating of contemporary art by Irish and international artists, culminating in a programme of artistic encounters, exhibitions, and education projects, that takes place every two years across venues in Limerick city and beyond.
 EVA’s vision is ‘To lead in creating experiences and encounters of world-class contemporary art that activate Limerick as a place of creative endeavour and cultural destination’.

 This time, for this first time in its 43-year history, the exhibition will extend across two years, taking place in various venues throughout Limerick city in 2020-21.
-Phase 1 opened on 18 September 2020 and continued until the end of December 2021.
+Phase 2 opening on 02 July 2021 and continuing until 22 August 2021 and features 14 presentations from Irish and international artists.

 Melanie Jackson and Esther Leslie’s illustrated pamphlet, The Inextinguishable, is the latest in their ongoing collaborative exploration of milk.
 Their work studies milk as a substance that is both primal and subject to the latest biotechnological developments, intersecting political, colonial, and gender histories.
 Copies of The Inextinguishable are free to take away.